SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 <br>

-This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.9472) is when we include six of our original input variables - although there isn't much difference in predictive performance between using three variables through to eight variables - and this syncs with what we saw in the Random Forest section above where only three of the input variables scored highly when assessing Feature Importance & Permutation Importance.
+The highest cross-validated classification accuracy (0.9472) is when we include six of our original input variables - although there isn't much difference in predictive performance between using three variables through to eight variables - and this syncs with what we saw in the Random Forest section above where only three of the input variables scored highly when assessing Feature Importance & Permutation Importance.

 The variables that have been dropped are *total_items* and *credit score* - we will continue on with the remaining six!